katysaintin/hors-kadre-yvelines/articles/03_DoItYourself_Medium.md

 Not because of a lack of will.
 Because of how the brain works.

-And the numbers confirm this is not marginal.

-In France alone, an estimated 2 million adults live with ADHD.
-Only 1% have an official diagnosis (The Lancet Psychiatry, 2021).

-More than 80% of disabilities are invisible — no wheelchair, no obvious sign, no immediate recognition (INSEE).

-These people were already working harder than everyone else.
-In silence.
-Without tools.
-Without recognition.

 ## When effort becomes invisible
 In most systems, effort is glorified.

 But only a specific kind of effort.